-Base salary is intended to compensate named executive officers for services rendered during the fiscal year.
-Named executive officer base salary levels are reviewed on an annual basis by the Compensation and Personnel Committee.
-To assess base salary levels, competitive data is compiled for the peer group listed above, and additional data is obtained from other sources with respect to non-public competitor organizations.
-The Compensation and Personnel Committee also uses its general knowledge of the market for senior management positions in assessing base salary levels.
-The data gathered regarding the peer group companies is also reviewed by Towers Perrin, which provides the Compensation and Personnel Committee with their assessment.
-Further, the Compensation and Personnel Committee takes into consideration the results of individual appraisals for the named executive officer and, with respect to the Chief Executive Officer's direct reports, input from the Chief Executive Officer.
+Base salary is intended to compensate named executive officers for services rendered during the fiscal year and to provide sufficient fixed cash income for retention and recruiting purposes.
+Named executive officer base salary levels are reviewed on an annual basis by the Committee.
+In addition to competitive data from the peer group, data is also obtained from other sources with respect to non-public competitor organizations.
+The Committee also incorporates its perspective and the market knowledge of its compensation consultant related to senior management positions in assessing base salary levels.
+Further, the Committee takes into consideration individual performance of each named executive officer and, with respect to the named executive officers other than the Chief Executive Officer, input from the Chief Executive Officer.